Applying For The Right Schengen Visa

 1. You have to book your round-trip flights in advance.
 This is quite a bit of an inconvenience, in case your visa is denied.
 Therefore book refundable tickets if you find a good deal, or call up the airline to find out if they will give you a refund if your visa application gets denied.

 2. Apply for your Schengen Visa at least a month in advance.
 You cannot apply more than three-months in advance.

 3. You will need to show hotel bookings with your applications.
 Book a hotel room for the first night on sites like www.booking.com, that allow you to pay for your room after you check-out and offer free-cancellation.

 Leave some room for spontaneity

 Plans could change.
 You could meet people you don't wanna say goodbye to yet.
 You could stumble upon a place you just can't get enough of.
-Leave some breathing room for the randomness that is life.
+Backpacking in Europe begs for some breathing room for the randomness that is life.

 Overnighters = Major Savings

 Make the most of daylight and your Euros by taking overnight transportation in between cities (buses, trains).
 You can save on a night's accommodation, which could be anywhere between 10 – 50 Euros and squeeze more into your days in Europe.